Volunteering with our children at the Juara Turtle Project.

 Every day we also had a larger group task or activities to do together.
 These were jobs like a beach clean-up, collecting and squashing cans for recycling, and discussing sea turtles or coral.
 Some days it included a fun team-building activity like cooking and hiking to a waterfall.
 And on Fridays, the only day every week, there was no extra activity, so everyone could have a bit of a break.

 The beach clean-up was the only task that Dante and Allegra really didn’t enjoy.
 It was incredibly hot even though it was only 10am, and we were out in the full sun.
-I got them to find some shade while I continued on for awhile, but then had to take them back as it was just too much for them.
+I found them some shade while I continued on for awhile, but then had to take them back as it was just too much for them.

 Other jobs we could volunteer to do